-No marketable securities have been in a continuous unrealized loss position for more than twelve months.
-Our portfolio of marketable securities had an average AA- credit rating as of December 31, 2016.
-There were no marketable securities that we consider to be other-than-temporarily impaired as of December 31, 2016.
+As of December 31, 2017, unrealized losses on marketable securities that have been in a continuous loss position for more than twelve months were not material.
+Our portfolio of marketable securities had an average AA- credit rating as of December 31, 2017.
+There were no marketable securities that we consider to be other-than-temporarily impaired as of December 31, 2017.
 Our investment strategy is to buy short-duration marketable securities with a high credit rating.
 Some of our marketable securities have call features that can effectively shorten the lifespan from the contractual maturity date.
 We use effective maturity date to measure the duration of the marketable securities.